lucaslazzaris/lucaslazzaris.github.io/_posts/2021-05-13-career-change.markdown

 After all those courses are over, it's time to create personal projects to build a portfolio.
 Even though it's not mandatory, it helps a lot.
 Alongside the project, learn TDD via Kent Back's book or an online tutorial.
 Testing is part of the everyday work of a Software Engineer.
 And some companies may ask for tests during the recruiting process.
 Another great book is Clean Code, especially for engineers (electrical, mechanical) who use greek symbols as variable names (like speed difference = delta_x_dot).

 The time to seek a job has come.
 What to do now?
 There are people specialized in helping others find jobs.
 I am not one of them.
 But the following worked for me: write a one-page long resume with your professional and academic experiences ordered from newest to oldest.
 If you have personal projects, list them!
 But the most important is to find companies willing to take and train junior professionals.
-Before each interview, try to understand the company’s product.
-Sometimes it’s not needed, but if you are going to work there, it’s best to like the product.
-And don’t forget the company culture.
-If there is no alignment with your beliefs, it won’t work for you.
+Before each interview, try to understand the company's product.
+Sometimes it's not needed, but if you are going to work there, it's best to like the product.
+And don't forget the company culture.
+If there is no alignment with your beliefs, it won't work for you.

 Do not be frightened by the job requirements.
 Several jobs openings won't find a professional that meets all requirements.
 Particularly in programming, where job openings turn into Twitter jokes because of the abuse of requirements.

 Ask for an experienced Software Engineer to help you with your career change, perform code reviews and help you with catching bugs and security issues.
-Working on a company speeds a lot the learning - it’s worth getting lower compensation than you got now to make the transition.
+Working on a company speeds a lot the learning - it's worth getting lower compensation than you got now to make the transition.
 That is where I am today.
 I am a junior near seniors professionals, which is very motivational and insightful.
 Code reviews are great to understand how we can become better engineers.

 ## Other learnings